Have you Been Charged with Georgia Racketeer Influenced and Corrupt Organizations (RICO) Act?

 Penalty for a RICO Conviction in Georgia

-A person convicted of a crime under the RICO Act will be guilty of a felony and will be punished by either prison or a fine.
+A person convicted of a crime under the RICO Act will be guilty of a felony and will be punished by prison, a fine, or both.
 If the penalty is prison, the term will be between five and twenty years.
 If the penalty is a fine, it will not exceed the greater of $25,000.00 or three times the amount of any pecuniary value gained by him or her from such violation.
-The fine amount will be determined by a hearing.ย
+The fine amount will be determined by a hearing.

 In addition to prison time and or a fine, the defendant could also be subject to civil punishments as well.
 A judge may order a defendant to give up any business interest in a property that was gained through violating the RICO statute.
 Another option is that the judge could enforce an injunction or prohibition on the defendant from engaging in the same type of industry as the business they were convicted for.